josejuan/jj-yesod-translatable/README.md

 ###Translation modes and plugin workflow

-Plugin can operator in two ways:
+Plugin can operate in two ways:

 1. **"translation mode"**, in that mode, plugin write out only pure plain translated text using active language.
 Final users will see only a normal web page.

 1. **"editing mode"**, in that mode, plugin write out specific **HTML5** markup to be able edit text translations.
-You can grant translate to specific users (the translators).
+You can allow translate to specific users (the translators).
 Too, you can restrict who can translate certain texts.

 ###Translation mode